 - Is the actual birthplace of Vlad Dracul or Vlad the Impaler, also knows as Dracula.
 The childhood house is now a restaurant.

 Brașov or Kronstadt in German is another citadel of Transylvania.
 Is a royal city, and together with Predeal, is definitely the holiday destination of my childhood or of the school camps and sky lessons.
 Is located very central in Romania and is actually the closest to Bucharest, only around 160 km away.

 - Piata Sfatului in the central square, the “Black Church” in a Gothic style and the Rope Street as the narrowest street of Romania

-- “Tâmpa” is a small mountain in the city center and a beloved sightseeing spot
+- “Tâmpa” is a small mountain in the city center and sightseeing spot

 - Brasov has its very own well known sky resort, Poiana Brasov.
 The mountains views and the pine trees forest of the Carpathian’s can be admired anytime, as the area offers many hiking trails

 - Feeling the Royal charm by going to Sinaia to visit Peleș Castle and nearby, Pelișor Palace, technically in Muntenia region (Prahova county).
 The Castle was commissioned in 1873 by King Carol I, is definitely a piece of the history of my country.

 Bran is a commune 25 kilometers southwest of Brasov, our last stop.
 And the medieval castle in Bran it was a fortress and is now a museum open to visitors around the world, that visit his part of Europe thanks to the legends of Bram Stocker.